gcuth/QuantumCoach.jl/README.md

 - I'm not responsible if you hurt yourself while following the training program.

 ## Motivation
 I've written a bit about the motivation for this project, and logic of the script, on [my blog](https://zgcuth.me/quantum-run).
-Broadly speaking though, the dumb motivation behind `quantum_coach` is obvious: every time I run, I my life diverges from the other, many worlds.
+Broadly speaking though, the dumb motivation behind `quantum_coach` is obvious: every time I run, my life diverges from the other, many worlds.

 I'll never know what it's like to train for a marathon in Universe B, but I feel a connection with that Other Self.
 Thanks to the behaviour of photons, we suffer differently.
 Together.